bios62/notechws/README.md

 As sample data we will use a set of data collected from a BMW EV from a trip from Oslo to Spain, that is uploaded into the Autonomous DB, and the appl Oracle DB built in machine learning, ML.

-For the lab you may either use a python script where the sensordata is manually entered, or use the micro python code from the device.
+For the lab you may either use a python script where the sensordata is manually entered or use the micro python code from the device.

 ### Workshop flow